prem-comet/jarvis_ai_agent/README.md

 # jarvis_ai_agent
-This is AI agent which talk as well as chat
+This is AI agent which speaks as well as chat